 Dehghani et al in a study entitled "Situation analysis of social accountability medical education in university of medical sciences and innovative point of view of clinical faculty members towards its promotion using Strengths, Weaknesses, Opportunities, and Threats (SWOT) analysis model", assessed the status accountable medical education strategies in the weakness-threat (WT) zone, which is not a good position for such education.
-They also assessed the relationship between the innovative activities of the faculty members and the opportunities of accountability in education as weak and the monitoring of the research and development centers of medical education at universities as a strong point (5).
+They also assessed the relationship between the innovative activities of the faculty members and the opportunities of accountability in education as weak and the monitoring of the research and development centers of medical education on the implementation procedure of accountable education at universities as a strong point (5).